alex-kulcsar/introcs-tutorials/s01-lab0201-part4.md

 ## Complete! @unplugged

 Good work!
-The player now has a way to destroy enemies and earn points.
-Now we need to put the player in some jeopardy.
-On to part 4!
+Your game is now complete!
+If you have time, then move on to the bonus section, where we will add some sound effects!

 ```template
 controller.A.onEvent(ControllerButtonEvent.Pressed, function () {